cjumel/dotfiles/.config/karabiner/README.md

 Karabiner is an amazing tool for MacOS, enabling simple but powerful system-wide keyboard behavior customization.
 It is essential in my workflow in order to:

-- make some essential keys easier to access (I typically made the control and escape keys a lot simpler to access while not losing any other key, by mapping combination of caps lock and any key to control and the key, caps lock used alone to escape, and combination of shift and caps lock to actual caps lock; in my opinion, this is a really game changer)
+- make my non-Apple keyboard behave like my Apple keyboards, by fixing the modifier keys, the function keys and some special characters

-- simplify typing some character (e.g. I made typing the `~` character only take two key strokes instead of three)
+- simplify typing some important special characters (e.g. I made typing the `~` character only take two key strokes instead of three)

-- make my non-Apple keyboard behave exactly like an Apple keyboard (e.g. I fixed the modifiers keys, as well as some function keys and special characters)
+- create more complex, but essential, remappings, see below for more details

-Since I'm working a lot within my terminal, I also defined some keybindings directly in the set up of my terminal, Wezterm, which you can fine [here](/.config/wezterm/).
+Since I'm working a lot within my terminal, I also defined some keybindings directly in the set up of my terminal, Wezterm, which you can find [here](config/wezterm/keys.lua).

 ## Install